 None of us like to think about what the future holds.
 Many times that reality hits home pretty hard, as has for me, in the untimely passing of a family member.
 I guarantee that she didn’t go into the doctor on February 1st anticipating that in less than 4.5 months she would no longer be here for her family.
 This is only one of many stories that we all have about the suddenness of what once was, is no more.
 Things change in an instant, and most of the time we are in reactive mode, not proactive.

 What’s the most important thing that you can do for your family, for your business and your employees?
 Plan for your transition and your business succession.
 If you don’t own a business, what are you doing to plan for your retirement, for your financial well being and that of your family should something suddenly happen.
 If you’re a business owner, what are you doing to plan today for what may happen tomorrow.
 Time continues to fly by at a rapid rate, and that won’t change.

-Planning for your future, the future of your business, and your families’ future is no different than planning for the holidays.
 When you have adequately planned, the stress is removed, the ability to “be” versus just moving through the activities is much more likely.
 Because at the end of the day, what do you really want?